eArmada8/kuro_mdl_tool/README.md

 Double click the python script to run, and it will attempt to merge each animation it finds with its base model.
 Animations are detected as .glb (or .gltf) files with underscores in their names, and the base model is the prefix before the first underscore.
 For example, if it finds chr5001_mot_walk.glb, it will attempt to merge into it chr5001.glb.
 The original animation will be overwritten with the merged animation.

 There are no command line options.

+### kuro_gltf_to_skeleton.py
+Double click the python script to run, and it will attempt to pull the skeleton out of each glTF file it finds (.glb or .gltf).
+It will generate a gltf_filename_skeleton.json file for every gltf_filename.glb that it finds.
+This is very experimental, and it is very likely that the file will need to be customized before use.
+At the very least, "type" and "mesh_index" must be fixed for the base nodes of the meshes.
+Extra nodes might also need to be removed.

 ### cle_compress.py
 This script will compress files with zstandard so they can be used in Kuro no Kiseki 2 (CLE release).
 If double-clicked, it will compress all files it finds in the current directory, assuming they are not .py, .bak, or already compressed.
 This is not necessary with output from the importer since the files are already compressed, but would be needed for textures, etc.